nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.

-  <div markdown="span" class="alert alert-primary"> :information-source: **Note:**
+  <div markdown="span" class="alert alert-primary">:warning: **Warning:**
   An error message will be displayed to provide at least one parameter if no parameters are provided, regardless of whether the INDEX is valid or not.
-The INDEX will be checked after at least one optional parameter is provided.
+The INDEX will be checked after at least one optional parameter is provided. :warning:
   </div>

 * The index must be a positive integer 1, 2, 3, …​

 * Existing values will be updated to the input values.

 * When editing tags, the existing tags of the student will be removed i.e. adding of tags is not cumulative.

 * You can remove all the student’s tags by typing `t/` without specifying any tags after it.

 <div markdown="span" class="alert alert-primary">:warning: **Warning:**